Tuca & Bertie

 Tuca & Bertie is an American animated sitcom created by cartoonist Lisa Hanawalt for Netflix.
 It began streaming on May 3, 2019.
-It stars Tiffany Haddish and Ali Wong, with a supporting cast including Steven Yeun, John Early, Richard E. Grant, and Reggie Watts.
-The first season received positive reviews, and was cited as one of the best shows of 2019 by several publications.
+It stars Tiffany Haddish and Ali Wong, alongside Steven Yeun, with a supporting cast including, John Early, Richard E. Grant, and Reggie Watts.
 The show's central characters are two anthropomorphic female birds: Tuca the toucan and Bertie the song thrush.
 Episodes mainly focus on the two's relationships with each other and with their peers.

+The first season received positive reviews, and was cited as one of the best shows of 2019 by several publications.
 The series was canceled by Netflix after one season in July 2019.
 In May 2020, Cartoon Network's nighttime Adult Swim programming block announced they had ordered a second season of the series, which premiered on June 13, 2021.
 In August 2021, the series was renewed for a third season which premiered on July 10, 2022.
-Tuca & Bertie has received largely positive critical reception for its portrayal of adulthood and friendship-driven themes, as well as its humor and art style.
+Tuca & Bertie has received critical acclaim for its portrayal of adulthood and friendship-driven themes, as well as its humor and art style.

-In November 2022, Hanawalt confirmed that Adult Swim canceled the series after two seasons on their network, and three seasons total.
+In November 2022, Hanawalt confirmed that Adult Swim canceled the series after two seasons on its programming block, and three seasons total.

 Premise

 The show's title characters are two anthropomorphic birds who are friends living in the same apartment complex, Tuca Toucan (voiced by Tiffany Haddish) and Roberta "Bertie" Songthrush (voiced by Ali Wong).
 Tuca is a toco toucan with an impulsive personality, while Bertie is a nervous and career-minded song thrush.
 At the start of the series, Tuca has just ceased drinking alcohol.
 To support herself, she often relies on various odd jobs for financial gain.
 At the same time, Bertie works at an office called Conde Nest while also holding an apprentice job at a bakery.
 The series' main plot lines focuses on the protagonists' friendship and their struggles in adulthood, touching on themes such as alcoholism and sexual abuse.

 Many of Tuca's plot lines involve her wealthy aunt Tallulah (voiced by Jenifer Lewis).
 Other relationships of hers vary from episode to episode.
-Bertie's main love interest is her boyfriend Speckle (voiced by Steven Yeun), an American robin who is an architect.
+Bertie's main love interest is her boyfriend Speckle (voiced by Steven Yeun), a European robin who is an architect.
 In the first season, Bertie serves as an apprentice at a bakery owned by Pastry Pete (voiced by Reggie Watts), an emperor penguin.
 Bertie's work place also includes a number of her co-workers such as her boss, Holland (voiced by Richard E. Grant), who is a blue jay.
 Neighbors in Tuca and Bertie's apartment complex include Draca (voiced by Shamir), an anthropomorphic houseplant, and Dapper T. Dog (voiced by John Early), a flamboyant dog.